COVID-19 Training for Health Care Workers: Preparedness and Response

 The primary audience is trainers of health care workers, public health professionals, health care leadership, and key frontline personnel who will be training others.

-Health workers who complete the training will be able to train other health workers within their networks to respond rapidly and efficiently to the threat of COVID-19, while also protecting their own health.
+Qualified health care professionals who complete the training will be able to train other health workers within their networks to respond rapidly and efficiently to the threat of COVID-19 while also protecting their own health.

 The downloadable training materials are available in English, Spanish, French, Portuguese, Arabic, and Russian.

 What are the downloadable materials?